Dear Parent -

 The catalyst for this is my own need as a working parent whose world is in disarray, combined with a unique capability at the company that I’ve been running for the last 20 years.
 We've worked with 40,000 students since 1999, and since we launched online tutoring a decade ago we've delivered 16,000 online programs using our custom developed online tutoring platform.
 That amounts to almost a half million hours of online instruction.
 We're a leader in this field, and we're uniquely positioned to help with a need that my family, and perhaps yours, has for the rest of this school year and potentially into this summer.

 If you are interested in learning more, you can get in line by registering here.
+The program is available to students in grades 1-6.
 There is no commitment until a member of our staff has talked through the details and confirmed that you’re ready to move forward.

 We're all in this together, and we're happy to help if we can.
 Hang in there, and let us know any and all thoughts or feedback that you have!